Pre-algebra: Subjects

-Pre-algebra may include subjects from geometry, especially to further the understanding of algebra in applications to area and volume.
+Pre-algebra may include subjects from geometry, especially to further the understanding of algebra in applications to perimeter, area, and volume.

 Pre-algebra may also include subjects from statistics to identify probability and interpret data.

 Proficiency in pre-algebra is an indicator of college success.
 It can also be taught as a remedial course for college students, particularly in community colleges.